Find Grad Schools

 318 Yearly Graduations

 University of Virginia - Main Campus is the 18th most popular school in the nation for students seeking a doctor's degree in law.
 Roughly 25,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $18,823 per year, while in-state graduate students, on average, pay $19,118 per year.
+The average in-state tuition for full-time undergraduates is $18,059 per year, while in-state graduate students, on average, pay $18,382 per year.
 During the most recent year for which we have data, 318 people received their doctor's degree in law from University of Virginia.
-About 54% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
-Data shows that University of Virginia graduates that hold this degree go on to make a median salary of $64,854.
+Around 22% of these students were from an underrepresented racial-ethnic group, and 45% were women.

 #19